Suffering in silence

 Royal pythons, also known as ball pythons, are one of the most popular wild species kept as pets.
 These shy reptiles curl into a tight ball when stressed.
 In the wild they’re reclusive, sheltering in burrows during the day and sometimes climbing trees at night.

 Yet in the pet trade, royal pythons are picked up, handled and subjected to incredible stress.
-Our research into royal pythons shows just how damaging a life in captivity can be:

-• Royal pythons are often kept in small, unstimulating enclosures where they can’t perform basic natural behaviours, like stretch to their full length
+• Royal pythons are often kept in small, unstimulating enclosures where they can’t perform basic natural behaviours, like stretch to their full length.

-• If the temperature and humidity of their environment isn’t well managed, it can cause serious health issues, including neurological damage and blindness
+• If the temperature and humidity of their environment isn’t well managed, it can cause serious health issues, including neurological damage and blindness.

-• Captive snakes commonly become anorexic due to stress, or suffer burn injuries from heat lamps or stones
+• Captive snakes commonly become anorexic due to stress, or suffer burn injuries from heat lamps or stones.

 Despite owners’ best intentions, royal pythons in captivity spend a lifetime in unnatural and stressful conditions.
 That’s why we urge people not to buy or breed them.